-Ulcerative colitis is a chronic, recurring disease of the large bowel.
-The large bowel (colon) is the 5 to 6 foot segment of intestine that begins in the right-lower abdomen, extends upward and then across to the left side, and downward to the rectum.
+Ulcerative colitis is a chronic, recurring disease of the colon (large bowel).
+The large bowel is the 5 to 6 foot segment of intestine that begins in the right-lower abdomen, extends upward and then across to the left side, and downward to the rectum.
 It dehydrates the liquid stool that enters it and stores the formed stool until a bowel movement occurs.

-When ulcerative colitis affects the colon, inflammation and ulcers, or sores, form in the lining of the colon.
+When ulcerative colitis affects the colon, inflammation, ulcers, or sores, form in the lining of the colon.
 The disease may involve the entire colon (pan colitis), only the rectum (ulcerative proctitis) or, more commonly, some area between the two.

 The cause of ulcerative colitis is unknown.
 Some experts believe there may a defect in the immune system in which the body’s antibodies actually injure the colon.
 Others speculate that an unidentified microorganism or germ is responsible for the disease.
 It is probable that a combination of factors, including heredity, may be involved in the cause.
 The disorder can occur in both sexes, all races and all age groups.
 It is a disease that usually begins in young people.

-The disorder typically begins gradually, with crampy abdominal pain and diarrhea that is sometimes bloody.
+Ulcerative Colitis typically begins gradually, with crampy abdominal pain and diarrhea that is sometimes bloody.
 In more severe cases, diarrhea is very severe and frequent.
-Loss of appetite and weight loss occur.
-The patient may become weak and very sick.
-When the disease is localized to the rectum, the symptoms are rectal urgency and passage of small amounts of bloody stool.
+Loss of appetite and weight loss may occur as a result, the patient may become weak and very sick.
+When the disease is localized to the rectum, the symptoms include rectal urgency and passage of small amounts of bloody stool.
 Usually the symptoms tend to come and go, and there may be long periods without any symptoms at all.
-Usually, however, they recur.
+Usually, however, they will recur.

 Diagnosis of ulcerative colitis can be suspected from the symptoms.
 Certain blood and stool tests are performed to rule out an infection that can mimic the disorder.
-A visual examination of the lining of the rectum and lower colon (sigmoidoscopy) or the entire colon (colonoscopy) is always required.
-This exam typically reveals a characteristic pattern.
-Small, painless biopsies are taken which show certain features of ulcerative colitis.
+A visual examination of the lining of the rectum and lower colon (sigmoidoscopy) or the entire colon (colonoscopy) is always required for an official diagnosis.
+This exam typically reveals s characteristic pattern and small, painless biopsies are taken to show certain features of ulcerative colitis.
 A barium enema x-ray of the colon is also needed at some point during the course of the disease.

 Most patients with this disease respond well to treatment and go about their lives with few interruptions.
-However, some attacks may be quite severe, requiring a period of bowel rest, hospitalization and intravenous treatment.
+Some attacks, however, may be quite severe, requiring a period of bowel rest, hospitalization and intravenous treatment.
 In rare cases, emergency surgery is required.
 The disease can affect nutrition causing poor growth during childhood and adolescence.
-Liver, skin, eye or joint (arthritis) problems occasionally occur, even before the bowel symptoms develop.
+Liver, skin, eye, or joint (arthritis) problems occasionally occur, even before the bowel symptoms develop.
 Other problems can include narrowing and partial blocking of the bile ducts which carry bile from the liver to the intestine.
 Fortunately, there is much that can be done about all of these complications.